Chronology of World War II

 New Guinea

-The troops of the Australian 9th Div on the north coast of the Huon Peninsula attack and capture Sio, but not before it has been evacuated by the Japanese.
+The troops of the Australian 9th Division on the north coast of the Huon Peninsula attack and capture Sio, but not before it has been evacuated by the Japanese.
 There is now a gap of only 50 miles between Australian troops at Sio and US forces at Saidor, and the Japanese defense of the Huon Peninsula is in complete disarray.

 [rarrrarr | rarrrarr]